huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Spend much of your day out of interest rather than obligation.](https://x.com/naval/status/908052298957332480) Only do what energizes and makes you truly fulfilled and happy as a kid.
 Only do what you love for work, and use your work to create anything you truly care about from anywhere on Earth.

 You only live once.
 One life.
 One chance.
 One go.
 [You make yourself either miserable or strong — the amount of work is the same.](https://www.goodreads.com/quotes/150453-we-either-make-ourselves-miserable-or-we-make-ourselves-strong) Why not create something wonderful?
 The time will pass anyway.
-[Either write something worth reading or do something worth writing.](https://www.brainyquote.com/quotes/benjamin_franklin_133951)
+[Either write something worth reading or do something worth writing.](https://www.brainyquote.com/quotes/benjamin_franklin_133951) Don't settle for mediocrity.

 Never forget your childhood dreams.
 Never lose the child inside you.
 [Have the courage to follow your own heart and intuition — they somehow already know what you truly want to become — everything else is secondary.](https://www.goodreads.com/quotes/445286-have-the-courage-to-follow-your-heart-and-intuition-they)